bws428/svelte-skeleton/README.md

 [Skeleton](https://www.skeleton.dev/) allows you to create adaptive and accessible interfaces for web apps of any shape or size.

-Skeleton recommends using the [Skeleton CLI](https://www.skeleton.dev/docs/get-started) for creating new Skeleton projects (rather than using `pnpm create svelte@latest`).
+Use the [Skeleton CLI](https://www.skeleton.dev/docs/get-started) for creating new Skeleton projects (rather than using `pnpm create svelte@latest`).
 This will automatically scaffold a new SvelteKit application, install Tailwind, configure Skeleton, and more:

 ```bash
 pnpm create skeleton-app@latest